 Ownership of Controlling Shares by the Moroun Family.
-As of March 7, 2022, our Chairman, Matthew T. Moroun beneficially owns 19,173,222 shares, or 71.45%, of our outstanding common stock.
-Beneficial ownership of and voting control over this block of shares by Mr. Moroun could render it more difficult or discourage an attempt to obtain control of the Company by means of a merger, tender offer, proxy contest or otherwise and possibly deprive other shareholders of an opportunity to sell their shares at prices higher than the prevailing market prices.
+As of March 4, 2024, certain trusts established for the benefit of Moroun family members beneficially own 19,485,648 shares, or 74.12%, of our outstanding common stock.
+Our Chairman, Matthew T. Moroun is trustee of these trusts with investment authority over the shares, and Frederick P. Calderone, a member of our Board of Directors, is special trustee of these trusts with voting authority over the shares.
+Matthew J. Moroun, who is the son of Matthew T. Moroun, is also a member of our Board of Directors.
+Beneficial ownership of and voting control over this block of shares by the Moroun family trusts could render it more difficult or discourage an attempt to obtain control of the Company by means of a merger, tender offer, proxy contest or otherwise and possibly deprive other shareholders of an opportunity to sell their shares at prices higher than the prevailing market prices.

 Availability of Authorized but Unissued Shares.
 All of our preferred stock and a substantial amount of our common stock are authorized but unissued and not reserved for any particular purpose.
-Our board of directors may issue shares of authorized common or preferred stock without shareholder approval.
-If our board of directors decides to issue shares to persons friendly to current management, this could render more difficult or discourage an attempt to obtain control of the Company by means of a merger, tender offer, proxy contest or otherwise.
-Authorized but unissued shares also could be used to dilute the stock ownership of persons seeking to obtain control of the Company, including dilution through a shareholder rights plan of the type commonly known as a "poison pill," which the board of directors could adopt without a shareholder vote.
+Our Board of Directors may issue shares of authorized common or preferred stock without shareholder approval.
+If our Board of Directors decides to issue shares to persons friendly to current management, this could render more difficult or discourage an attempt to obtain control of the Company by means of a merger, tender offer, proxy contest or otherwise.
+Authorized but unissued shares also could be used to dilute the stock ownership of persons seeking to obtain control of the Company, including dilution through a shareholder rights plan of the type commonly known as a "poison pill," which the Board of Directors could adopt without a shareholder vote.

 Issuance of Preferred Stock.
-In addition, our board of directors could issue preferred shares having voting rights that adversely affect the voting power of our common shareholders, which could have the effect of delaying, deferring or impeding a change in control of the Company.
+In addition, our Board of Directors could issue preferred shares having voting rights that adversely affect the voting power of our common shareholders, which could have the effect of delaying, deferring or impeding a change in control of the Company.